Uncertainty Quantification (UQ)#

 In principle, parallelization for the MCMC run can be done in 2 places: in the likelihood (or loss function) evaluation for each parameter set (see Run in parallel mode) and in the likelihood evaluation across different walkers.
 In the current implementation we supports OpenMP-style parallelization in the loss evaluation and both OpenMP and MPI for the sampling for different walkers when running MCMC sampling.

-In general, parallelization in the sampling process is done by declaring a pool and set
+In general, parallelization in the sampling process is done by declaring a pool and

-it to sampler.pool
+setting it to sampler.pool

 prior to running MCMC, for example: